 Annual Advocacy Day in Albany: The Brain Injury Association of New York State is hosting it’s Annual Advocacy Day on March 20th at the New York State Legislature to bring together survivors, family members, friends, and professionals in speaking out on brain injury legislation.
 Visit their website to sign up for a spot!

 #ChangeYourMind Campaign: This campaign started by the Brain Injury Association of America provides a platform for public education regarding the needs of individuals and families who suffer from brain injuries.

-Contact Your Local Chapter: For more information on how to participate or donate locally in National Brain Injury Awareness Month, contact the Long Island Chapter of the Brain Injury Association for local events and campaigns!
+Contact Your Local Chapter: For more information on how to participate or donate locally to National Brain Injury Awareness Month, contact the Long Island Chapter of the Brain Injury Association for local events and campaigns!

 Our family at Siler & Ingber has served hundreds of victims suffering from severe and traumatic brain injuries.
-We have seen first hand the hardships endured by these life-changing damages and understand how vital support can be during the recovery process.
+We have seen first-hand the hardships endured by these life-changing damages and understand how vital support can be during the recovery process.
 Join us this month in gaining more support for this worthy cause and educating your community on what they can do to help this National Brain Injury Awareness Month!

 If you or someone you know has suffered a brain injury due to the negligence of others, contact our winning brain injury lawyers team at 1-877-529-4343.